BackToTheCode/vm-ui-library.package/README.md

 ## Installation

-Clone the repository `git clone git@github.com:BackToTheCode/project.mcd-vault-manager.git`
+Clone the repository with `git clone git@github.com:BackToTheCode/project.mcd-vault-manager.git`

-Install dependencies `yarn install`
+Install dependencies with `yarn install`

 ## Run

-Start the development server `yarn dev`
+Start the development server with `yarn dev`

 ## Test

-Run the test suit `yarn test`
+Run the test suit with with `yarn test`

 ## Process